More from my lone Californian Trip of 1997:

 Grandma insists that we stay the night though there is only one spare room with a double bed.
 I feel a little awkward, not least because the ‘he’ business has roused my curiosity again.
 Annie has the bed.
 I sleep on the floor on a number of sofa cushions.

 I do not sleep well.
 Annie snores rather loudly.

-In the morning I feel bad for wondering about her/him and my concerns seem silly in the light of day.
-Annie, unaware of my discomfort the previous night decides she will wear an outfit she declares to be Grandma’s favourite.
+In the morning I feel bad for even wondering about my friend and my concerns seem silly in the light of day.
+Annie, unaware of my discomfort the previous night, decides she will wear an outfit she declares to be Grandma’s favourite.